brandond/kinesyslog/README.md

 This module requires Python 3.5 or better, due to its use of the ``asyncio`` framework.

-This module will make use of [libuuid](https://pypi.org/project/libuuid/) for fast UUID generation, if it is available.

 This module uses Boto3 to make API calls against the Kinesis Firehose service.
 You should have a working AWS API environment (~/.aws/credentials, environment variables, or EC2 IAM Role) that allows calling Kinesis Firehose's ``put-record-batch`` method against the stream specified on the command line.